 The first thing you’ll notice that the most recent FEFP has a lot more boxes than it did a decade ago.
 Each box represents a “categorical,” monies that can only be spent for that specific purpose.
 In 2018-19 each school district received a set amount of funding, for instance, that could only be spent on “Digital Classrooms Allocation.”

 Legislators bragged about their “historic” funding and $100 increase per student in 2018-19.
-While it is true that overall funding was increased by roughly $100 per student last year, by placing virtually all of the increase in categoricals, the state dictated how $99.53 of the $100 would be spent.
+While it is true that overall funding was increased by roughly $100 per student in 2018, by placing virtually all of the increase in categoricals, the state dictated how $99.53 of the $100 would be spent.
 A mere $0.47 – the price of a postage stamp – was the increase to the Base Student Allocation that funds employee salaries and benefits.

 By drastically increasing the number of categoricals over the past decade, the Legislature has taken greater and greater control over how school districts spend their money.
 When adjusted for inflation, the 2019-20 Base Student Allocation is $143 less than it was in 2008-09.
 Again, that is $143 less in funding for every single student that can be used for salaries and benefits.